 Have a friend or family member who got married in the last few years?
 Then you’re in luck.
 Borrow something from them.
 It might be the handbag they used on the day or the hoop for their dress.
 Chances are they’ll be more than happy to lend it, as it means the items gets used again!
 Just maybe don’t borrow the lingerie they wore…

 As this is a very specific colour, you can go as subtle or as obvious as you like.
 For the former, you could wear a pair of tiny, sapphire studs.
 Or, if you want to be bold and unique, go for blue shoes.
 Royal blue looks incredible next to the white of a wedding dress.
 They’re actually a great way of injecting colour into your outfit for the big day.
 Think of the ones Carrie wears for her wedding in ‘Sex and The City, the Movie’, with the delicate silver embellishment.
-This article gives you a run-down of some awesome, and far more affordable, alternatives.

 For all of these items, don’t feel like you have to take full responsibility to collect and take them.
 After all, that’s what your bridesmaids are for!
 Give them one or two responsibilities each and you can enjoy your big day!